sdiehl/wiwinwlh/tutorial.md

 * Haskell98
 * Haskell2010

-And then there what is colloquially referred to as *Modern Haskell* which is not an official language standard, but an ambiguous term to denote the emerging way most Haskellers program with new versions of GHC.
-The degree and language features that are included in modern Haskell is not well-defined and will vary between programmers.
-Some programmers prefer to stay quite close to the Haskell2010 standard and only include a few extensions while some go all out and attempt to do full dependent types in Haskell.
+And then there what is colloquially referred to as Modern Haskell which is not an official language standard, but an ambiguous term to denote the emerging way most Haskellers program with new versions of GHC.
+The language features typically included in modern Haskell are not well-defined and will vary between programmers.
+For instance, some programmers prefer to stay quite close to the Haskell2010 standard and only include a few extensions while some go all out and attempt to do full dependent types in Haskell.

-Modern Haskell is defined by at least some use of type-level programming, flexible typeclasses and [Language Extensions].
+By contrast, the type of programming described by the phrase Modern Haskell typically utilizes some type-level programming, as well as flexible typeclasses, and a handful of [Language Extensions].

 Flags
 -----